mahsaSH717/rp-extractor-ml/README.md

 1. Creating labeled datasets in Excel from original datasets

-   - For more details please check out: [creating labeled dataset README](create_labeled_data_sets/README.md)
+   - For more details please check out README file in: [creating labeled dataset](create_labeled_data_sets)

 2. Building a CRF model to extract "research-problem" phrases of a sentence with evaluations

-   - For more details and results, please check out: [research-problem labeling README](rp_labeling/README.md)
+   - For more details and results, please check out README file in: [research-problem labeling](rp_labeling)